A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Application to cytokine stimulation data

-To study cell-type-specific changes in gene expression induced by cytokine stimulation we applied Poisson mash RUV separately to each major cell type.
-To allow for unwanted variation we estimated the $J \times D$ matrix $\bm{F}$ as described in Appendix \ref{sec:poisson_mash_details}, with the number of latent confounders $D=4$.
-For the covariance matrices $\bm{U}_k$ we used 46 canonical covariance matrices (one representing the null of no effect in any condition, and 45 representing condition-specific effects) and 7 data-driven covariance matrices that are estimated from the data to capture empirical patterns of sharing of effects among cytokines, resulting in a total of $K=53$ covariance matrices.
-Our simulations showed that the model fit is not sensitive to the choice of $D$ or $K$.
-We estimated the data-driven covariances separately in each cell type since patterns of sharing may differ by cell type.
-After fitting the Poisson mash RUV model we estimated effects in each condition relative to the median across all conditions, which serves as a more robust estimate of the baseline gene expression than the single control condition that could exhibit higher or lower gene expressions by chance.
-Thus, a non-zero DE effect for gene-condition pair $(j, r)$ means that gene $j$ is differentially expressed under cytokine treatment $r$ relative to the median across all treatments in the cell type being studied.
-(In this section, although we used the RUV procedure, we refer to the method as ``Poisson mash'' for brevity.)
+For the mash prior, we included ``canonical'' covariance matrices capturing condition-specific expression differences, a ``null'' canonical covariance matrix for no effect in all conditions, and 7 data-driven covariance matrices.
+We estimated the data-driven covariance matrices separately in each cell type since the predominant sharing patterns might vary across cell types.
+In total, each mash prior was a mixture of $K = 45 + 1 + 7 = 53$ covariance matrices.
+After fitting the Poisson mash RUV model with a mash prior, we computed LFC estimates relative to the {\em median} across all conditions, which served as a more robust estimate of the baseline gene expression than the single control condition that could exhibit higher or lower gene expressions by chance.

+Note that all of our analyses of these data used the Poisson mash RUV model, but for brevity we sometimes refer to the method as ``Poisson mash''.